XRPLF/rippled/Builds/linux/README.md

 cd rippled
 ```

-For a stable release, choose the `master` branch or one of the tagged releases
+For a stable release, choose the `stable` branch or one of the tagged releases
 listed on [GitHub](https://github.com/XRPLF/rippled/releases).

 ```
-git checkout master
+git checkout stable
 ```

 or to test the latest release candidate, choose the `release` branch.